Matt-Mf/Mio-Sito/content/projects.md

 * I have experience in malware, adware and ransomware mechanism of action and infected machine cleaning process.
 * Knowledge of Wireless protocol security, hacking, hardening and vulnerability exploits of AP.
 * Knowledge of web-based tracking techniques and fingerprinting of an host, online privacy, analytics and telemetry spoofing.
+* I have experience with Apache and NGINX Webserver on VPS or local.
+* MySQL and MariaDB DBMS.
+* XSS, CrossSiteX, SQL-injection mechanism.
 * I'm currently focusing on building experience with complex backup solutions like RAID configurations, Duplicati, Bacula, Timeshift.

 SysAdmin/ UNIX